A car is damaged in a hit and run accident. A woman calls for help because she cannot contact the other party.

 Dealing with a car accident is stressful.
 You may be in shock after the accident, in pain from your injuries, and distracted by the damage to your car.
 After assessing your injuries and calling 911 to report the crash, you may have the presence of mind to talk with the other driver and try to exchange contact and insurance info.

-In an ideal situation, the other party gives you their insurance policy number, and if they are at fault, your car accident lawyer will file a claim on that policy.
+In an ideal situation, the other party gives you their insurance policy number, and if they are at fault, our car accident attorneys in Atlanta will file a claim on that policy.
 Unfortunately, there are several other ways this can go, and sometimes people wonder how they’ll ever get compensation for their damages.
 If the other driver turns out to be uninsured, you may have to go through your own insurance company to make a claim.
 This process can slow to a crawl if the insurance company can’t reach the other driver, but an experienced car accident lawyer can help you exhaust every option for resolving the situation.

 Attorney Ali Awad is no stranger to fighting for his client’s rights, often against big insurance companies.
 His knowledge and legal understanding led him to open the CEO Lawyer Personal Injury Law Firm, and within a few short years, it became one of the fastest-growing law firms in the US.
 He also gives witty yet practical legal advice to more than a million followers on social media.
 If you or a loved one need advice about your car accident or aren’t sure if you need a lawyer, contact the CEO Lawyer Personal Injury Law Firm for a free consultation.
 There’s no obligation, and learning your options will allow you to make an informed decision about how you want to proceed.